turingschool/backend-curriculum-site/module4/acceptance_testing.markdown

 ### Maintaining the Veil

-The goal of both acceptance and feature tests is to know very little about how your application is setup internally.
-If the tests need some data to be in the app, the test needs to create that data first.
+Both acceptance and feature tests should know very little about how your application is setup internally.
+If the tests need data to exist before they can demonstrate functionality then the test needs to create that data first.

 But that can be a real pain, not to mention slow.
 Imagine you're writing a suite of tests focused on the admin functionality in your application.
-If you keep your suite conceptually pure, then **every test** needs to:
+If you keep your suite conceptually pure, then **every test** needs to start with:

 * Register a new user
 * Confirm a user